SugiharaLab/EDM_Documentation/docs/edm_functions.md

 `nan` values are inserted in the output DataFrame where there is no observation or prediction.

-If embedded is false, data columns are embedded to dimension E with delay tau.
+If embedded is false, data columns are embedded to dimension E with shift tau.
 If predictFile is provided the predictions are written in csv format.
 If smapFile is provided the coefficients are written in csv format.
 If knn is not specified, it is set equal to the library size.